 When decluttering your home, these 2 simple questions can make your job easier.

 If your home is full of stuff, all of that stuff is actually adding to your housework.
-It gets cluttered.
-It needs organized.
-It takes up space.
+Your belongings get cluttered.
+They need organized.
+All of your stuff takes up space.
 And it demands your time.